mhus/z-mhus-osgi-tools/commands/readme.md

 Cascading Sample
 -------------

 My application bundle expects the data source 'targetdb' to work proper.
-I wan't to use a pool and have deploved a database cluster.
+I want to use a pool and have deploved a database cluster.
 This will cause the following dependecies:

 	Database 1: jdbc/db1